 Starting with the SDP 2020.1 release, the released versions of SDP match released versions of P4D.
-So SDP r20.1 will be guaranteed to work with P4D r20.1.
+So SDP r20.1 is guaranteed to work with P4D r20.1.
+In addition, the SDP Release Notes clarify all specific versions of P4D to be supported.